childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 * Identify the name of your RAID 6 volume on the filesystem for each server, this is usually /dev/sdb

-* Create and Configure a Gluster volume for Hadoop by running `./install.sh <NameOfRAID6Volume>` for example
+* Create and Configure a Distributed Replicated 2 RHS volume for Hadoop by running:

+`./install.sh <NameOfRAID6Volume>`

+for example

 `./install.sh /dev/sdb`

+* Once the installer has finished, verify the volume was created successfully by typing "mount" on each server and ensuring you see /mnt/glusterfs in the list of mounts.
+In addition, you can type "gluster volume info" to ensure the volume has started and that all the expected nodes in the cluster are present in the volume.

 ** Installing and Configuring HDP **